After the Storm: Black Intellectuals Explore the Meaning of Hurricane Katrina

 Featuring the work of leading African American intellectuals, including Derrick Bell, Charles Ogletree, Michael Eric Dyson, Cheryl Harris, Devon Carbado, Adolph Reed, Sheryll Cashin, and Clement Alexander Price, After the Storm suggests "precisely what we must do if we are to both save the planet and create the great towns and cities that we can proudly bequeath to future generations" (Socialist Review).

-Books similiar to After the Storm: Black Intellectuals Explore the Meaning of Hurricane Katrina may be found in the categories below:
+After the Storm: Black Intellectuals Explore the Meaning of Hurricane Katrina is categorized under the following categories.
+You can browse these categories to find other titles filed in the same way: